 Contrast that with the partner who has had such toxic past relationships that they’re insanely possessive, jealous and insecure.
-If you were dating somebody who regularly looked through your phone without permission, demanded to know where you were at all times, got angry or sobbed every time you went out with your friends, or screamed at you until blood vessels popped in their face when you go a single day without calling or texting, would this cause you conflict?
+Are your dating somebody who regularly looks through your phone without permission, demands to know where you are at all times, gets angry or sobs every time you go out with your friends or screams at you until blood vessels pop in their face when you go a single day without calling or texting?
+Would this cause you conflict?
 Would you consider infidelity?
-This person is essentially acting as if you already cheated, so why not cheat?
+After all, this person is essentially acting as if you already cheated, so why not cheat?
 It can’t possibly get any worse, can it?

 It’s not rocket science to say that the likelihood of infidelity in a relationship is directly proportional to how miserable the relationship feels to one or more of the individuals.